 Hello Friends,

-My name is Nisha, i was working as CTM (Admin Manager) for one of the center (Chandivali branch) called Red Bricks pvt ltd. My joining here was 4th November'16 & i was pregnant in the month of May'17 & i had informed my management verbally about my situation & also i once followed up for my confirmation letter as i completed 6 months of my probation.
-I was asked to serve
+My name is Nisha.
+I was working as a CTM (Admin Manager) for one of the centers (Chandivali branch) called Red Bricks Pvt Ltd. My joining date here was 4th November '16, and I was pregnant in May '17.
+I had informed my management verbally about my situation and once followed up for my confirmation letter as I completed 6 months of my probation.
+I was asked to serve a PIP on 04 July 2017 (below is the mail):

 Dear Nisha,

-Based on our telephonic conversations and the repeated issues which we have been facing with you are again noted below.
-We are putting you in a performance improvement program for the period of 1 month where will be looking at you to focus on these factors and improve your performance as per the company standards.
+Based on our telephonic conversations and the repeated issues we have been facing with you, they are noted below.
+We are putting you in a performance improvement program for the period of 1 month, where we will be looking at you to focus on these factors and improve your performance as per the company standards.

-Please note if there is no satisfactory improvement on above by 31st July, 2017, we would regret to provide you with 1 month notice to move on with your professional career.
-Request you to understand the criticality of this email and act accordingly since we wish to have you with us for a long but we are not getting sufficient support and integrity towards your job role from yourself.
+Please note, if there is no satisfactory improvement on the above by 31st July 2017, we would regret to provide you with a 1-month notice to move on with your professional career.
+We request you to understand the criticality of this email and act accordingly since we wish to have you with us for a long time, but we are not getting sufficient support and integrity towards your job role from yourself.

 Regards,

-As asked i served the notice period (PIP) as mentioned.
-I again followed up for my confirmation letter again verbally.
-They informed they will give the confirmation telephonic conversation.
-But few days later i received another mail from my management of 16th aug'17.
+As asked, I served the notice period (PIP) as mentioned.
+I again followed up for my confirmation letter verbally.
+They informed me they would give the confirmation through a telephonic conversation.
+But a few days later, I received another mail from my management on 16th Aug '17:

 Dear Nisha,

-your non presence at times when we have come & handling to vendors, clients & support people has not been up to the mark.
+Your non-presence at times when we have come and handling of vendors, clients, and support people has not been up to the mark.

 We will not be able to continue like this.

-you can please take this as a one month notice period & consider your termination from 15th sep'17.
+You can please take this as a one-month notice period and consider your termination from 15th Sep '17.

 From India, Mumbai

-Though your post is a little bit lengthier, it lacks some essential details.
+Dear Nisha, though your post is a little lengthy, it lacks some essential details.

-First, you have not mentioned your views about your being placed on the PIP for one month following the completion of 6 months period from the date of your joining.
-Had your performance been satisfactory, normally you would have been confirmed by the second week of May,2017.
-Any indication in the mean time from the Management about your under performance prior to the letter placing you on PIP effective from July4,2017?
-In the absence of any negative feed back about your performance before completion of the 6 months probation period, the decision of the Management to place you on PIP in view of your unsatisfactory performance after a lapse of almost two months that too after getting informed about your pregnancy in July,17 is certainly indicative of their intention of sending you out in order to deny your statutory maternity benefits.
-Therefore, they have terminated your services w.e.f 15-09-2017 couched in nice words.
-Since you were in supervisory or managerial cadre, no point in agitating against the merits of your termination.
+First, you have not mentioned your views about being placed on the PIP for one month following the completion of the 6-month period from the date of your joining.
+Had your performance been satisfactory, normally you would have been confirmed by the second week of May 2017.
+Was there any indication from the management about your underperformance before the letter placing you on PIP effective from July 4, 2017?
+In the absence of any negative feedback about your performance before completing the 6-month probation period, the decision of the management to place you on PIP for unsatisfactory performance after almost two months, especially after informing them about your pregnancy in July 2017, suggests an intention to terminate your employment to avoid providing you with statutory maternity benefits.
+Consequently, they terminated your services effective from September 15, 2017, using polite language.
+Since you were in a supervisory or managerial role, there is no point in contesting the merits of your termination.

-Had you done so, the termination can not deprive you of your maternity benefit or medical bonus as per sec.12(2)(a) of the Maternity Benefit Act,1961, if it is applicable to the establishment.
-If so, you can make an appeal u/s 12(2)(b) of the MB Act,1961 within 60 days from the date of termination to the Inspector under the Act for the area to decide the question of maternity benefit.
+Secondly, did you formally inform them of your pregnancy before your termination?
+If you had done so, the termination cannot deprive you of your maternity benefits or medical bonus as per section 12(2)(a) of the Maternity Benefit Act, 1961, if it applies to the establishment.
+If applicable, you can appeal under section 12(2)(b) of the MB Act, 1961 within 60 days from the termination date to the Inspector under the Act for the area to determine the maternity benefit issue.

 From India, Salem